← BACK TO RESOURCES

 Once the new layer is live, watch the numbers.
 Is checkout completion up?
 Are patients getting through intake faster?
 Is the data flowing correctly to your downstream systems?
 Give it a couple of weeks.
 Talk to your team.
 Talk to your patients.
 Identify what's working and what needs tuning.
 Then decide: is the next bottleneck worth addressing now, or is the current improvement enough to move the needle?

-Maybe you replaced checkout and saw a 25% improvement in conversions.
-Great.
-Now maybe the patient portal is the next friction point.
+For example, if replacing checkout produced a meaningful improvement in conversions, that's validation to keep going.
+The patient portal might be the next friction point.
 You can replace that layer next, again without touching the checkout you just built or the site that's still working fine.

 This iterative approach lets you spread the migration across time, across budgets, and across your team's bandwidth.
 No one has to work weekends on a massive cutover.
 No one has to cross their fingers and hope the whole system works on launch day.